squigglesdev/VexLoader/GETTING_STARTED.md

     pass
 ```

-Each plugin class must have an `onLoad` and `tick` function.
-The `onLoad` function is called when the plugin is loaded, and the `tick` function is called every tick.
+Each plugin class must have an `onLoad` and `tick` method.
+The `onLoad` method is called when the plugin is loaded, and the `tick` method is called every tick.

 (**Note:** Plugin ticks are not the same as game ticks!
 The plugin tick rate can be configured in the `config.json` file.)